chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_actions.rst

    * - Action
      - Description
    * - ``:nothing``
-     - Use to do nothing.
-In the absence of another default action, ``nothing`` is the default.
-This action can be useful to specify a resource so that it can be notified of other actions.
+     - Use to define a resource that does nothing.
+This action is often used to define a resource that is later notified by other resources.